How to Make Sea Glass Bottles for a Coastal Tablescape

 Styling My Coastal Tablescape with Sea Glass Bottles

-Here are the “napkins” that I also found at Pier 1.
+Here are the “napkins” that I found at Pier 1.
 They are actually placemats, but the colors and pattern were just right for my color scheme.
 They were soft enough for napkins so I just folded them with the fringe at the bottom.

 I love the contrast between the casualness of the coastal plates and our sterling silver.